 A Carer's Assessment

 As an unpaid carer, you will be eligible for a Carer’s Assessment from Kent County Council.
 This is similar to the Care Needs Assessment and following your results, the council service-providers can offer advice and point you towards local support groups.
 You can organise a Carer’s Assessment by contacting any of the Carer Support Groups listed below or by calling the council directly on 03000 41 61 61.

 Involve Kent - West Kent

 Involve Kent can provide support, information and assistance to Carers living in the West Kent area.
-They also offer Carers Assessments, training, and community navigation – letting you know about events for carers in the local area.
-They also operate a Carers’ forum which takes the concerns and ideas of local Carers to the people responsible for organising social care in Kent.
+They also offer Carers Assessments, training and signposting within the community to keep you in the loop about events for carers in the local area.
+They also operate a Carers’ forum which takes the concerns and ideas of local Carers directly to the people responsible for organising social care in Kent.

 Carers' Support East Kent - East Kent

-Crossroads Kent is a charity that provides a wide range of free services to carers in Kent.
-These include short breaks, carer respite, dementia outreach, carer wellbeing and crisis services.
-Crossroads also organise Carers coffee mornings, and work to amplify the voices of carers to local decision-makers.
+Crossroads Kent is a charity that provide a wide range of free services to carers in Kent.
+These include short respite breaks, dementia outreach, carer wellbeing and crisis services.
+Crossroads also organise Carers coffee mornings and work to amplify the voices of carers to local decision-makers.